 Safeguarding Yourself Against Social Media Vacation Rental Scams

-• Be wary of scammers claiming availability due to cancellations and pressuring you to pay quickly.
+- Be wary of scammers claiming availability due to last-minute cancellations and pressuring you to pay quickly.
 Legitimate owners maintain accurate availability calendars and adhere to their rules.

-• Scammers often avoid phone calls, and their messages may have unusual timestamps or exhibit different writing styles, indicating a team-based scam operation.
+- Scammers often avoid phone calls, and their messages/emails may have unusual timestamps or exhibit different writing styles, indicating a team-based scam operation.

-• The high-pressure insistence and urgency to close the "deal" and make you pay (often by dropping the rates on the spot) are also typical scammer tactics.
-A legitimate owner will provide you with a quote and let you decide without pressure.
+- The high-pressure insistence and urgency to close the "deal" and make you pay (often by dropping the rates on the spot) are also typical scammer tactics.
+A legitimate owner will provide you a quote and let you decide without pressure.

-• Before booking directly, independently verify the rental's existence through internet searches, cross-referencing multiple portals, and reviewing online presence and reviews.
+- Before booking directly, independently verify the rental's existence through internet searches, cross-referencing multiple portals, and reviewing online presence and reviews.
+A good approach is to do a search engine "image search" that will likely lead you to several legitimate listings for the same property.

-• Remember that if a deal seems too good to be true, it probably is.
+- Remember that if a "deal" seems too good to be true, it very likely is.
 Prioritize your safety, conduct thorough research, and spread awareness to protect others.

 By understanding the tactics employed in "Look There But Pay Here" vacation rental scams on social media and following the essential tips provided, you can safeguard yourself from becoming a victim.
 Stay vigilant, conduct thorough research, and prioritize secure booking practices to ensure a safe and enjoyable vacation rental experience.